tuomasmutanen/Sound-Demo-Package/README.md

 || Contacts / Reporting bugs ||

 	This demo package was built merely for demonstration purposes, and thus, should not be treated as a finished product.
-In a case you find any bugs or compatibility issues with certain operation systems or MATLAB/EEGLAB versions, you should inform them directly to Tuomas Mutanen or Johanna Metsomaa, by email: tuomas.mutanen@gmail.com or johanna.metsomaa@gmail.com, respectively.
+In a case you find any bugs or compatibility issues with certain operating systems or MATLAB/EEGLAB versions, you should inform them directly to Tuomas Mutanen or Johanna Metsomaa, by email: tuomas.mutanen@gmail.com or johanna.metsomaa@gmail.com, respectively.

 || Acknowledgment ||